 We had a great time with Sandra and the girls as they participated in Christmas celebrations.
 Katrina and the twins were in the Christmas program at the Baptist Church where they are involved in the youth program.
 Katrina was also in the program at the Methodist Church they attend and Sandra sang in the choir for their Christmas Cantata.

+We had Sandra and the girls for a Christmas dinner at the trailer and exchanged gifts.
+That night Bob, Pat, and Katrina posed as a Wise Man, Shepherd, and Angel in a living Nativity scene.
 The next day we went Christmas Caroling.
 The caroling was fun, but Bob said it didn’t feel right singing carols without snow!

 Of course, life intruded on Sunday morning when we found that we had lost electrical power in the trailer and were now working off the 12 volt battery system.
 We called around and found a Cameo dealer in Hattiesburg, MS that could work on it that day, so we spent Monday hanging around Hattiesburg while they found what had shorted out and replaced the failed component.
 Getting it fixed quickly was important as we had plans to fly back to Michigan to spend the Christmas holidays with our family and friends.
 We were happy to get back and set up so we could make our flight to Michigan.